 Back in late 90s, Microsoft released the Visual Basic 6.0 Common Controls in a file named

 mscomctl.ocx.
 Enterprising AVR programmers quickly realized that this control, although intended to be used exclusively with Visual Basic and MS Office products, worked pretty well with AVR Classic.
-And the price was right--it was a freely available download.
+And the price was right--it was a freely available download (the legalese fine print said something about using this control with only Visual Basic, but I don't think anyone ever paid any attention to that little detail!).
 This file provided an interesting set of controls including (among others) buttons, a list view, a treeview and a progress bar.